Driver history for Microsoft SQL Server

 SQLODBC: The Microsoft SQL Server ODBC Driver (SQLODBC), which supports access to Microsoft SQL Server, has been deprecated.
 Its connectivity to future versions of SQL Server may not be supported.
 The ability to connect to versions earlier than SQL Server 7 will be removed from the operating system after Windows 7.
 New applications should use the Microsoft ODBC Driver for SQL Server on Windows, which supports new SQL Server features.
 Existing applications should migrate to the Microsoft ODBC Driver for SQL Server as well for better performance, reliability, and supportability.
 For relevant information, see Updating an Application to SQL Server Native Client from MDAC.

 Microsoft Jet Database Engine 4.0: Starting with version 2.6, MDAC no longer contains Jet components.
-In other words, MDAC 2.6, 2.7, and 2.8 do not contain Microsoft Jet, the Microsoft Jet OLE DB Provider, the ODBC Desktop Database Drivers, or Jet Data Access Objects (DAO).
+In other words, MDAC 2.6, 2.7, and 2.8 don't contain Microsoft Jet, the Microsoft Jet OLE DB Provider, the ODBC Desktop Database Drivers, or Jet Data Access Objects (DAO).

 Instead of Microsoft Jet, Microsoft recommends using Microsoft SQL Server Express Edition when developing new, non-Microsoft Access applications requiring a relational data store.
 These new or converted Jet applications can continue to use Jet with the intention of using Microsoft Office 2003 and earlier files (.mdb and .xls) for non-primary data storage.
 However, for these applications, you should plan to migrate from Jet to the Microsoft Access Database Engine.
 You can download the Microsoft Access Database Engine, which allows you to read from and write to pre-existing files in either Office 2003 (.mdb and .xls) or the Office 2007 (*.accdb, *.xlsm, *.xlsx and *.xlsb) file formats.